somitra-sanadhya/somitra-sanadhya.github.io/_pages/quotes.md

 + "Lead us to the good path and remove the sin that makes us stray and wander." - Yajurveda

++ "Everything is theoretically impossible, until it is done.” – Robert A. Heinlein

 + "All you need in this life is ignorance and confidence, then success is sure." - Mark Twain

++ "A computer would deserve to be called intelligent if it could deceive a human into believing that it was human. - Alan Turing